Carlosjr5/sem/.github/ISSUE_TEMPLATE/issue-35.md

 ### Success End Condition

-A report is available.
+A report of the top N populated capital cities in a region where N is provided by a user is available.

 ### Primary Actor

-HR Advisor.
+Group 7.

 ### Trigger